-Peanut ButterPeanut butter is a classic choice to fill a KONG with for a reason: dogs go crazy for it.
+Peanut butter is a classic choice to fill a KONG with for a reason: dogs go crazy for it.
 You can slather some on the outside of the toy as well as filling the interior with peanut butter to give your dog a bit of a challenge.
 It also freezes well without making too much of a mess, so pop it in the freezer for a while to give your dog even more time with their toy.

 Dinner and a distraction all in one.
 Give your dog some canned dog food in their KONG and they’ll be a happy one.

-Greek YogurtGreek yogurt is healthy for dogs, making this spread a great option for you to fill your dog’s toys with.
+Greek yogurt is healthy for dogs, making this spread a great option for you to fill your dog’s toys with.
 It spreads easily on the outside of the toy, as well.